irssi/irssi.github.io/support/irc/index.markdown

 Servers
 -------

+To connect with Freenode, `/connect Freenode` or `/connect chat.freenode.net`

 Most IRCnet servers aren't open for everyone, so if you're having trouble finding one, use open.ircnet.net which resolves to a number of open IRCnet servers that you should be able to use.

-For EFNet, use `irc.efnet.net`.
-Most countries have an `irc.efnet.TLD`.
+For EFNet, use `irc.efnet.org`, or check their website for more servers.